in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-devops-cloudformation-opsworks-codepipeline-etc.md

 ---
 layout:     post
-title:      DevOps in AWS - CloudFormation vs CodePipeline vs CodeBuild vs CodeDeploy vs OpsWorks
+title:      DevOps in AWS - CloudFormation vs CodePipeline vs CodeBuild vs CodeDeploy vs OpsWorks - AWS Certification Cheat Sheet
 date:       2020-06-06 12:31:19
 summary:    Let's get a quick overview of DevOps in AWS.
 What are the different DevOps tools?
 Which one is the right option for which scenario - CloudFormation vs CodePipeline vs CodeBuild vs CodeDeploy vs OpsWorks?
 categories:  AWS_CLOUD AWS_SERVICES